kachkaev/KachkaevAssetsVersionBundle/README.md

 ### Option 2 (recommended): Assets versioning is under the source control

-If your app is running on multiple production servers or if you have a lot of css or js to compress with ```assetic:dump```, you will benefit from keeping compiled assets and their version under the git control.
+If your app is running on multiple production servers or if you have a lot of css or js to compress with ```assetic:dump```, you will benefit from keeping compiled assets and their version in git reop.
 In this case it takes a bit more time to prepare for the deploy, but the rest happens nearly instantly.
-You won’t have to install UglifyCSS, UglifyJS or other filters on the production and will be able to switch to any stable version in a second.
+You won’t need UglifyCSS, UglifyJS or other assetic filters on your hosting and will be able to switch to any stable project version in a moment.
-Some cheap hostings struggle when compiling assets as this sometimes takes a lot of processor effort, so you are saving yourself from that potential problem too.
+A cheap server may struggle when compiling assets as this sometimes takes a lot of processor time, so you are saving yourself from that potential problem too.

-Since ```app/config/parameters.yml``` is in ```.gitignore```, ```assets_version``` cannot be stored there.
+Since ```app/config/parameters.yml``` is listed in ```.gitignore```, ```assets_version``` should be stored somewhere else.

 1. Create ```app/config/assets_version.yml``` and link to it from ```app/config/config.yml```